Government Alert Warns of North Korea’s Involvement

 But the Treasury Department has tried to take extensive action to block such transactions—especially since the funds stolen have purportedly been used for North Korea’s nuclear program.
 Several of the groups responsible for these actions have been added to international sanctions lists; one of those groups, the Lazarus Group, was even involved in the notorious 2014 hack of Sony Pictures, which was executed at the direction of North Korea’s primary intelligence agency.

 The FBI, the CISA, and the Treasury Department urge businesses, computer users, and cryptocurrency holders to take proactive steps to mitigate such schemes.
-Even if you don’t own cryptocurrency, education and awareness about the cyber threat is strategy #1.
+Even if you don’t own cryptocurrency, education and awareness about this cyberthreat is strategy #1.

 Here are five other steps you can take today: